miyako/4d-plugin-scard-v2/README.md

 * The developers of [nfcpy](https://github.com/nfcpy/nfcpy) have done a good job at supporting these SONY chipsets.
 We can deduce SONY proprietary protocol from their code.

-* This developer credits nfcpy to support RC-S380 via libusb on Mac:
+* This developer credits nfcpy for helping find a way to support RC-S380 via libusb on Mac:

   * [今更ですが、SONY RC-S380 で Suica の IDm を読み込んでみた](https://qiita.com/ysomei/items/32f366b61a7b631c4750)
   * [getdeviceid.cpp](https://github.com/ysomei/test_getnfcid/blob/master/getdeviceid.cpp)